Are you looking for personal storage space for all your files and folders? Then pCloud is your friend.

-This can be used on any operating system including Windows.
-It creates a virtual drive which you can use the way you use your hard drive, but doesn’t take up any space on your computer.
-It secures your data using pCloud Crypto – this is a new feature which requires a Crypto pass to encrypt and decrypt your files.
+This can be used on almost any operating system including Windows.
+It creates a virtual drive that you can use the way you use your hard drive but doesn’t take up any space on your computer.
+It secures your data using pCloud Crypto – this is a new feature that requires a Crypto pass to encrypt and decrypt your files.

 pCloud for Mobile

 Once you install the app on your device, you can use its mobile features to preview, upload, download, or share files on the go.
 The pCloud Automatic Upload feature also backs up your photos and videos from your device to the cloud.

 pCloud’s web platform on my.pCloud.com allows you to preview, upload, and download any files.
 You can share them with anyone, and do more in any web browser.